 Children’s toys can easily have a dangerous design.
 From choking hazards to sharp objects, these toys have the capability to injure a child.

 Vehicles go through extensive testing before they are released to the public.
 Even after testing, there might still be defective parts.
-The smallest defective vehicle part can have a disastrous effect, causing an accident on the road.
+The smallest flawed vehicle part can have a disastrous effect, causing an accident on the road.

 Defective household appliances can have severe effects.
 A faulty microwave, oven, curling iron, or dishwasher may damage your home or injure you and your family.